-This position is responsible for supporting environmental regulatory compliance for Delta Western Petroleum which includes planning and implementing environmental policies and procedures in compliance with local, state, and federal rules and regulations.
+This position, based in Anchorage, Alaska, is responsible for supporting environmental regulatory compliance for NorthStar Energy, and her subsidiaries, which includes planning and implementing environmental policies and procedures in compliance with local, state, and federal rules and regulations.
 This position may be required to fulfill the role of designated Qualified Individual (QI) for spill response.

 Engages within the environmental department and operations team in a positive way to continue to develop best practices in environmental compliance.

 Effectively communicates with agency personnel, industry colleagues, and coworkers.

 Develops and implements programmatic initiatives including the development of compliance summaries, internal informational guidance documents, plans, bulletins, forms, manuals, and electronic content.

 Assists in the development and administration of environmental compliance system.